StumpedMom/StumpedMom/content/en/posts/mindfulness.md

 In that breath I  had already moved to my chest.
 Okay back to my neck.

-“With only about half of the U.S. population fully vaccinated against the novel coronavirus, hospitals across the country are straining to respond to a deadly fourth surge of infections driven by the delta variant.”
-[Washington Post Says](https://www.washingtonpost.com/health/2021/08/18/covid-hospitals-delta/)
+### <span style="color:grey">_“With only about half of the U.S. population fully vaccinated against the novel coronavirus, hospitals across the country are straining to respond to a deadly fourth surge of infections driven by the delta variant.”
+[Washington Post Says](https://www.washingtonpost.com/health/2021/08/18/covid-hospitals-delta/)</span>_

 “And Let out another deep breath.”